xabbo/xabbo/README.md

 If you type `a [filtered] word`, only `filtered` will have anti-bobba applied to it.\
 With localized disabled, anti-bobba is applied to your entire chat message.\
 **Warning!** *These invisible characters are visible on the Unity client, and also in the chat log when a user attempts to report you.
 Use with caution.*

+### No typing indicator
+Prevent your avatar from displaying a typing indicator.

+### Mute
+Prevent chat from bots, pets, pet commands, wired messages, respects or scratches from showing.

+### Show who respected / show total respect count
+When a user receives respect, shows who gave the respect and the receiver's total respect count.

+### Prevent using furni
+Prevent using furni when double clicking.

+### Double-click to show info
+Shows some information about a furni (name, identifier, coordinates, direction) when double clicking it.

+### Double-click to hide
+Hides a furni when double clicking it.
+It can be re-shown by going to the Room > Furni tab, selecting all furni with Ctrl+A, right clicking and selecting show.

+### Double-click tele to find link
+When double clicking a teleporter, if the linking teleporter is also in the room, that teleporter will animate for a second to show which one is linked.

+### Flash window
+Flashes the Habbo window when receiving whispers, when a user or friend chats, when a user or friend enters, or when receiving a private message.

+### Block HC gift notification
+Blocks the useless HC gift notification.

+## Figure

+### Wardrobe
+An infinite wardrobe where you can save your avatar's looks.\
+`Import wardrobe` will import your in-game wardrobe into the xabbo wardrobe.\
+`Add from clipboard` will add all figure strings found in your clipboard to the wardrobe.

+### Randomizer
+A figure randomizer where you can configure the probability of each part appearing in the figure.\
+By using a base figure and checking lock part/color, individual parts/colors from the base figure can be kept while still randomizing the other parts.

+## Room

+### Info
+Shows information about the current room.

+### Users
+Shows a list of users in the room.\
+Users that are currently trading will show a trading icon next to their name.\
+Right click to enable pets/bots being shown in the list.

+### Visitors
+Shows a log of visitors who have entered/left the room.

+### Banlist
+Shows all users banned from the room and allows you to unban specific users.

+### Furni
+Shows a list of all furni in the room.
+Furni can be shown/hidden, picked up or ejected by selecting them and right clicking.

+## Tools

+### Aligner
+A basic wall item aligner that allows you to adjust the individual coordinate values.
+Check capture and move a wall item to select it.

+### Mimic
+Allows you to mimic another user's figure, motto, actions, etc.

+## Info

+### Furni
+Shows a list of all furni loaded from furni data.

 # Commands